l4vd/Ba_first_tries/README.md

 - for the environment initialisation you can use the included yaml file (Ba_first_tries.yml)
-- if you want to skip the data preprocessing you can download the dataset I used for running the network using the following sharelink: https://1drv.ms/u/s!AjbyAXSURZ1bkJpuxpxWyLvrfxXuBA?e=uunVdA
 - download MusicOSet through the following link: https://zenodo.org/records/4904639
   - the link can also be found in the paper "Collaboration-Aware Hit Song Prediction"
 - make sure that you have the following dir Structure: